 What factors influence the total borrowing cost?

-The total borrowing cost is influenced by three main factors: the total amount borrowed, the annual interest rate, and the length of the borrowing period.
-Changes in any of these variables can significantly affect the overall cost of borrowing.
+The total borrowing cost is influenced by the amount borrowed, the interest rate, and the time over which interest accrues.
+For many real-world loans, the payment schedule, compounding frequency, and any fees also affect the total cost.

 How can one reduce the borrowing cost?

 To reduce the borrowing cost, one can consider borrowing a lower amount, securing a lower interest rate, or reducing the length of the borrowing period.
-Additionally, making more frequent payments or paying more than the minimum payment can also help reduce the total interest paid over time.
+For amortized loans and revolving credit where interest accrues on the remaining balance, making extra payments (or paying earlier) can reduce total interest paid, subject to lender rules and any prepayment penalties.

 Is it possible to negotiate the terms of borrowing to achieve a lower borrowing cost?

-Yes, in many cases, it is possible to negotiate the terms of borrowing, especially the interest rate and the length of the loan.
+Yes, in many cases, it is possible to negotiate borrowing terms, especially the interest rate, fees, and the length of the loan.
 This is more common with private lenders and in situations where the borrower has a good credit score or an existing relationship with the lender.
-Negotiating better terms can lead to significant savings on the total borrowing cost.
+Negotiating better terms can lead to savings on the total borrowing cost.